 Because Captain Zach is so familiar with the waters in the area, he has an idea where it’s best to spot the dolphins, which we were able to do!

 He also has a strong knowledge of ornithology (the study of birds) with a keen eye for identifying them from a distance.
 We spotted some Eastern Brown Pelicans lounging around during our tour.

 When we spotted some egrets, he noted how egrets were becoming extinct from being hunted for their plumage (feathers) for women’s feather hats.
 Luckily, Audubon societies helped save them from extinction.

-One thing I also enjoy about boat rides is being able to see sights in a different perspective.
+One thing I also enjoy about boat rides is being able to see sights from a different perspective.
 This is the case for Castillo de San Marcos which you can see completely – a view you can only see through a boat tour.

-As we passed closer to the fort, Zach explained that a lot of boat renters aren’t aware that they should slow down at this part of the river because the water is actually quite shallow.
+As we passed close to the fort, Zach explained that a lot of boat renters aren’t aware that they should slow down at this part of the river because the water is actually quite shallow.
 Driving fast can actually injure or kill animals under the water.

-Hearing this made me realize how important it is to learn these things because we may not be aware how our actions are actually affecting the marine ecosystem, even something as simple as the speed of the boat.
+Hearing this made me realize how important it is to learn these things because we may not be aware of how our actions are actually affecting the marine ecosystem, even something as simple as the speed of the boat.

 Lunch at Meehan’s Irish Pub

 For lunch, head over to Meehan’s Irish Pub & Seafood House, which used to be the construction storage site during the building of the infamous Castillo de San Marcos.